postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. Select **APIs** in the left sidebar, and then select an API and a version.
 1. Select the **Documentation** tab.
-1. Select an item under **Schema Documentation** (in the pane at left) to view a specific path or request.
+1. In the left pane, select an item under **Schema Documentation** to view a specific path or request.

 <img alt="Viewing schema documentation" src="https://assets.postman.com/postman-docs/documentation-view-schema-docs-v9-9.jpg" width="952px">